Sexual misconduct policy

-Oftentimes, incidents of sexual misconduct also involve other prohibited conduct such as bullying/intimidation, domestic violence, dating violence and stalking.
+Oftentimes, incidents of sexual misconduct also involve other prohibited conduct such as bullying/intimidation, domestic violence, dating violence, stalking and retaliation.
 The university prohibits such conduct, regardless of whether it is related to an instance of sexual misconduct.
 All of the conduct referenced in the prior sentences will be referred to collectively throughout this policy as “prohibited conduct.”

 Bluffton University, as an educational community, will promptly and equitably respond to all reports of sexual misconduct in order to eliminate the misconduct, prevent its recurrence and address its effects on any individual and/or the community.